 YWCA Clark County is committed to racial justice by working to eliminate racism and other forms of oppression through education, awareness and engagement.
 By increasing civic engagement toward the elimination of racism and oppression, we can create respectful living, learning and working environments and build inclusive communities.

 We recognize that racial justice requires a community effort, and we applaud those in Clark County who advocate for racial justice through their leadership and community involvement.
 Annually, we recognize those leaders of peace, justice, freedom, and dignity with the Val Joshua Racial Justice Awards.
 We also have joined more than 500 groups across the country to participate in an annual nationwide Stand Against Racism.
-You can learn about our 2017 event with Camara Banfield on our blog.

 Val Joshua Racial Justice Awards